Joy arrives: Princess Amalia just gave the best news a few hours ago

 Princess Amalia experiences an unexpected debut after her spectacular accident

 For weeks, the heir to the throne of the Netherlands stayed away from the media spotlight.
-A horseback fall forced her to suspend events and undergo surgery.
-Her health condition had raised some concern, especially after it became known that she was admitted to UMC Utrecht for a fracture following the accident.
+A fall from a horse forced her to suspend events and undergo surgery.
+Her health condition had sparked some concern, especially after it became known that she was admitted to UMC Utrecht for a fracture following the accident.

-Princess Catharina-Amalia, 21 years old, underwent surgery and had to cancel her official schedule.
-Not even the traditional summer photo session could be held on its usual date.
+Princess Catharina-Amalia, age 21, underwent surgery and had to cancel her official schedule.
+Not even the traditional summer photo session could take place on its usual date.
 Local media reported that her recovery was progressing without complications, but few expected her quick return.

 The surprise came on June 24, when Amalia appeared at a military event in Utrecht alongside her father.
 Although she was still wearing a sling, she appeared lively and smiling.
 She wore a red floral dress and didn't avoid posing for the cameras.
 She accompanied the king at the presentation of the new standard of the Boreel Hussars Regiment, marking her public reappearance.